1/23- Found fresh debris in a gully off point 3848′ behind the airport. D2, ran ~2000′.

 TP WX JAN 20

 Our area has received 6-10 inches of snow (1/19-20), which has now been redistributed by strong N-NE winds.
-This has created wind slab that is sitting on a variety of previously wind affected surfaces.
-These slabs are beginning to be stubborn to triggers, but where they rest upon previous smooth wind board may have the energy to still produce an avalanche in specific locations.
-These locations include cross loaded gullies, and high elevation start zones that receive top loading.
+This has created fresh wind slab that is sitting on a variety of previously wind affected surfaces.
+These slabs will initially be reactive to human triggers.

 1/24 Photo of reactive test slope on a cross loaded gully, west aspect, ~2500′.
 See video in observations.